 The passive mode of epistemic corruption involves the erosion of conditions that encourage the cultivation and exercise of epistemic virtues.
 Although this does not prevent the relevant agents from becoming and acting virtuously, it certainly increases the risk of their failing to.
 Within educational discourses, concerns about passive corruption often invoke the concept of professional virtues of teachers.
 The most explicit example is Michael Oakeshott’s powerful account of, and attack on, what he famously called the ‘frustration of education’ (Oakeshott 1971).
 Like other critics, he uses a rhetoric of corruption, but unlike most, he offers a definition: to corrupt something is to treat it in ways that tend to deprive it of its character, its essential or defining features – a tacit assumption of this being that the relevant characteristics ought to be positive ones (Oakeshott 1971, 57).

 Although Oakeshott does not specify what ‘character’ is, one can plausibly articulate it in aretaic terms.
 The essential characteristics of teachers will be specifiable in terms of their professional virtues, those cultivated qualities of character with special significance to the activities constitutive of teaching.
 Agential corruption can take the form of treating teachers in ways that erode or deprive them of opportunities to exercise or develop their professional virtues.
 To corrupt a teacher, one can interfere with their ability to manifest the virtues constitutive of their professional character.
 It is, however, a mode of corruption that presupposes commitment to the very idea of professional virtues.
 Luckily, the idea that certain virtues have a special role in certain professions is enjoying a modest renaissance.
 Courage as a virtue may be incumbent upon all persons, but particularly so for those whose professional roles are apt to require the performance of certain actions despite serious risk of harm (military and emergency service personnel, say, rather than baristas and bakers).
-If so, courage is a generic virtue, but a special professional virtue of soldiers and first-responder emergency personnel.
+If so, courage is a generic virtue, but a special professional virtue of soldiers and first-responder emergency personnel, and perhaps also investigative reporters and others whose research exposes them to harms (see Kidd 2018).

 Truthfulness is often nominated as a professional virtue of teachers, most recently by David E. Cooper (2008), who draws on precedents that include Oakeshott.
 That virtue is characterised, following Bernard Williams, as a set of dispositions – ‘virtues of truth’ – that are ‘displayed in wanting to know the truth, in finding it out, and in telling it to other people’ (Williams 2002, 7).
 These include Accuracy and Sincerity, that involve, roughly, being disposed to take care that one’s beliefs are warranted and ‘to come out with what one believes’, respectively (Williams 2002, 127, 45).